-Both engines on display were originally steam powered, taking advantage of the advances in steam technology made available by local engineer Richard Trevithick.
-One of the engines has been onverted to run on electricity, so that visitors can see this historic behemoth in operation.
+Both engines on display were originally steam-powered, taking advantage of the advances in steam technology made available by local engineer Richard Trevithick.
+One of the engines has been converted to run on electricity so that visitors can see this historic behemoth in operation.

 The discovery centre is located very near Trevithick Cottage, home of Richard Trevithick.
 The Cottage is open during the standard visitor season, with free entry.

 Built in 1887, this shaft engine house was the last beam whim engine to be built in Cornwall.
 The engine was saved from being sold for scrap in 1941 and has been under the care of the National Trust since 1967.
 The engine is regularly run for visitors.

 Much older than Michell's Engine House, this complex of mine buildings dates from the 1920s.
 The buildings have been transformed into a Discovery Centre exploring the heritage of Cornish mining.
 The large engine house contains a 90-inch engine saved from destruction by an American benefactor.

 Engineer and inventor Richard Trevithick lived in this attractive thatched cottage in Penponds throughout his childhood and until he married Jane Harvey in 1797.
 The house is tenanted, so only one room is open to visitors.
 That room is the former parlour, which retains its original wooden panelling. and has memorabilia connected with Trevithick on display.
 The cottage itself was built in 1700 and rescued from decay by the Cornish Engines Preservation Society before it was given to the National Trust in 1967.